Is there an online option for the MMH program?

 The master’s program is a residential program; students complete their coursework at Harvard Medical School in Boston, MA.
 If online delivery is essential to your learning experience, we encourage you to learn more about our Media and Medicine Certificate Program.

 I am interested in storytelling to make an impact, but I do not have storytelling experience, such as a degree or publications.
 Is this program right for me?

 Absolutely.
-You do not need to have experience or a publication or production history to be successful with our program.
+You do not need experience or a publication or a production history to be successful with our program.
 Graduates of this program will acquire skills in the storytelling modality of their choice, take courses on storytelling and visual narratives, have the opportunity for elective coursework, and work closely with a mentor on their capstone project.
-Mentors will help provide technical information, identify equipment/resources if necessary, and help the student clearly define, write, and revise their narrative.
-The faculty directors will also work closely with the students to help them develop these skills.
+Mentors will provide technical information, identify equipment/resources if necessary, and help the student clearly define, write, and revise their narrative.
+The faculty directors will also work closely with the students to support them as they develop these skills.

-Do you need to have a clinical degree or work in the health professions to apply?
+Do I need a clinical degree or work in the health professions to apply?

 No. This program is also for people in health communications and public relations; health journalists, writers, and editors; bioethicists; patient advocates and health educators; people in health administration; people who work for foundations and NGOs; and others who have a stake in communicating the experience of illness and health inequities to a broad audience.

 No. We do not require standardized tests for this program.
 There is no place to upload the GRE, MCAT, or similar tests on our application.